intellivoid/AsyncAPY/README.md

 Both the byte order and the header size can be customized, by setting the `AsyncAPY.byteorder` and ` AsyncAPY.header_size` parameters

 __Note__: Internally, also ZiProto requests are converted into JSON-like structures and then into Python dictionaries, and then converted back to ZiProto before being sent back to the client.
 In order to be valid, then, the request MUST have a key-value structure, and then be encoded in ZiProto.
+Also, in a not-so-far future, the protocol will include a `Content-Encoding` header which will allow the server to dynamically change the encoding of incoming packets, before falling back to the server default encoding.
+Also, in AsyncAPY version 0.2 and above, the server will have the possibility to run in a "mixed" mode to accept both json and ziproto encoded request.

 ### The protocol - Fields